viennaimprovisersorchestra.org

 Established by Michael Fischer in 2004, the VIENNA IMPROVISERS ORCHESTRA‘s experimental explorations involved numerous musicians and poets over a wide scale of projects and collaboration partners.

-Within ever changing ensembles comprised of 7 – 36 musicians, often with poets, at times with choir, also multilingual, and always gender-parity oriented, about 350 participants from about 30 countries have been involved so far.
+Within ever changing ensembles of mostly 14 – 18 musicians, but sometimes also 7 or 36 musicians, often with poets, at times with choir, also multilingual, and always gender-parity oriented, about 350 participants from about 30 countries have been involved so far.

 The instant compositional options of merging musical texture and recitation of experimental poetry, their reciprocal influence, mutually recharged meanings, alongside the metamorphosis of sound- and word-images and other phenomena that arise, have been an early additional foundation and beam of the VIO‘s poetic presence.
 Hence, the VIO often collaborates with splendid writers in experimental literature such as Margret Kreidl, Pete Waugh (engl./german), Petra Ganglbauer, Gerhard Jaschke, Semier Insayif (arab./german), Ferdinand Schmatz, Magdalena Knapp-Menzel, Fritz Widhalm or Gerhard Rühm (founding member of the ‘Wiener Gruppe’), and others. > for more info see: ARTISTS, this page further down